 The chicken drumsticks

-While the chicken drumsticks could have conveniently completed that roast chicken theme of this chicken and garlic broth, I wanted to give them a character of their own.
-Marinating the drumsticks in soy, mirin, ginger and garlic gives them a flavour profile different from the broth, yet complementary to it.
+While the chicken drumsticks could have conveniently completed that roast chicken theme of this chicken and garlic soup, I wanted to give them a character of their own.
+Marinating the drumsticks in soy, mirin, ginger, and garlic gives them a flavour profile different from the broth yet complementary to it.
 They are also cooked using the sous vide method, resulting in them being tender, succulent, and very tasty.
-Finally the skin was crisped up under the broiler, developing those complex caramel notes that the Maillard reaction is so good at.
+Finally, the skin was crisped up under the broiler, developing those complex caramel notes that the Maillard reaction is so good at.

 Chicken and garlic broth